reecehuff/StrainNet/README.md

 . scripts/download.sh
 ```

 This will download the data and models and save them to the current working directory.
-The data and models may be stored in subdirectories within the current working directory.
+See the `datasets` for all of the ultrasound images (both synthetic and experimentally collected) and see the `models` folder for the pre-trained StrainNet models.

 ## Demo: Applying StrainNet to a Synthetic Test Case